 Scenario 1: Interference from DA2GC AS into the LTE system

-The next figures show the impact of the DA2GC AS on the terrestrial LTE network (see Figure 41: Resulting I/N by interference caused by DA2GC OBU into LTE BS in the adjacent channel (frequency guard bands of 0 and 5 MHz between channel block edges)
+The next figures show the impact of the DA2GC AS on the terrestrial LTE network (see Figure 50 and Figure 51: Resulting I/N by interference caused by DA2GC OBU into LTE UE in the adjacent channel (frequency guard bands of 0 and 5 MHz between channel block edges)

-and Figure 42: Resulting I/N by interference caused by DA2GC OBU into LTE UE in the adjacent channel (frequency guard bands of 0 and 5 MHz between channel block edges)

-).
 The resulting I/N values are given in relation to the distance between the aircraft and the site with the 2 co-located BSs (please consider the non-linear scaling of the distance axis).
-For Figure 42: Resulting I/N by interference caused by DA2GC OBU into LTE UE in the adjacent channel (frequency guard bands of 0 and 5 MHz between channel block edges)

-it is assumed that the LTE UE is at a distance of 5 km from the site (cell edge).
+Figure 51 it is assumed that the LTE UE is at a distance of 5 km from the site (cell edge).